BradCoffield/APIs-for-librarians/_archivedotorg/texts-by-keyword.md

 ---
 ## Description

-This asks the [archive.org](https://www.archive.org/) API for a list of all of the texts (books, magazines, etc.) returned from a keyword search you specify and then selects two from that list for display.
+This asks the [archive.org](https://www.archive.org/) API for a list of all of the texts (books, magazines, etc.) returned from a keyword search (that you specify) and then selects two from that list for display.
 It will select a new set on each page load.

 Something like this can help promote seredipitous discovery in your research guides.
-Also has the benefit of being something that is fresh and constantly changing without you needing to constantly update it.
+It also has the benefit of being something that is fresh and constantly changing without you needing to constantly update it.